 Combining methadone and alcohol can lead to serious and harmful effects.
 The risk of getting addicted to alcohol is increased when you use it together with methadone.
 The mixture of methadone and alcohol is just a classic example of two substances that produce unwanted and undesirable effects.
 Medical intervention should be given for those people who are addicted to methadone and alcohol.
-You can call us at 1-800-928-9139 if you have any queries about the best treatment option available to you or your loved one.
+You can call us at 1-888-287-0471 Who Answers? if you have any queries about the best treatment option available to you or your loved one.

 Effects of Mixing Alcohol and Methadone